udzura/oye_rust/README.md

 # OyeRust

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/oye_rust`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+This is a sample (:?gem|crate) for demonstrating cargo support in rubygems.

+See slide: <TBA>

 ## Installation

+Above all, you must set up your Rust and cargo environment (and also some Rubies) where you run.

-Install the gem and add to the application's Gemfile by executing:
+Then install the gem and add to the application's Gemfile by executing:

     $ bundle add oye_rust